ShahroodRC/WRO2025-FE-ShahroodRC/README.md

     motor_a.on_for_degrees(60, -motor_a.position)
     motor_a.stop()

-    # Reverse into final parking position
+    # Reverse into the final parking position
     motor_b.reset()
     mp = 0
     while mp > -530: